 Sendbird Calls enables real-time voice and video calls between users within your Sendbird-integrated app.
 The Calls SDK for iOS is used to initialize, configure, and build voice and video calling functionality into your iOS application.
 This and other pages in the Getting started show a brief overview of the Calls SDK’s structure and features, then goes through the preliminary steps of implementing the Calls SDK into your own project.
 This page shows requirements and a brief overview of the Calls SDK.

 Our quickstart apps for direct call and group call demonstrate an implementation of the core features of Sendbird Calls SDK.
-Download the app from our GitHub repository to get an idea of what you can do with the actual SDK and to get started building your own project.
+Download the apps from our GitHub repository to get an idea of what you can do with the actual SDK and to get started building your own project.

-Note: The fastest way to see our Calls SDK in action is to build your app on top of our sample app.
+Note: The fastest way to see our Calls SDK in action is to build your app on top of our quickstart app.
 Make sure to change the application ID with your own when initializing the Calls SDK.
 Go to Create a Sendbird application from your dashboard section to learn more.

 Sendbird Calls can only be used by your Sendbird application users.
 When a user logs in, the user can send and receive direct calls with other users on the same Sendbird application.